RIBTAS007/portfolio1/aboutme.md

 <p class="about-text">
   <span class="fa fa-graduation-cap about-icon"></span>
-  I have graduated in computer science in 2018 and currently I am preparing for GATE exam for pursuing M.Tech from one of the best colleges of <b>INDIA </b>.
+	I have graduated in computer science in 2018 and currently I am preparing for <b>GATE</b> exam for pursuing M.Tech from one of the best colleges of <b>INDIA </b>.
 </p>

 <p class="about-text">